Speed up your metabolism with these vegetarian booster foods

 Spinach

-Spinach is low in calories and high in fibre, making it a great metabolism-boosting food for vegetarians.
+Spinach is low in calories and high in fibre, and thus makes for a great metabolism-boosting food for vegetarians.
 It also contains iron, which is important for energy production.
 Spinach is a nutrient powerhouse.
 Its high content of iron and magnesium, antioxidants and vitamins contribute to overall cellular health.

 Chia seeds